 Now maybe someone can expand his Wikipedia entry?

 Want more WKRP in Cincinnati?
 I delve more deeply into Season 4 here.
 And if you enjoy revisiting hit shows, check out my write-ups of Cold Case Season 4, Gilmore Girls Season 7 (and the subsequent Netflix miniseries), Judging Amy Season 6, and countless essays devoted to seasons of the great nighttime soap Knots Landing, starting here.
-Or if you prefer sitcoms, I pen an appreciation of the underrated Mike & Molly, serve up shorter takes on Bewitched Season 2 and Rhoda Season 3, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.
+Or if you prefer sitcoms, I pen an appreciation of the underrated Mike & Molly, take a look back at Bewitched Season 2, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.